Crystilac93/rail-delay-finder/PATCH_NOTES.md

 Efficiency: The frontend now loads and processes the full UK station dataset at runtime, mapping only the necessary fields (name, code) for the autocomplete system.

-v1.2.0 - Full Stack & Background Services
+v1.2.0 - Full Stack Architecture

 Status: Implemented

-🚀 New Features (Backend & Automation)

-Background Delay Checker: Added delay_checker.mjs, a standalone Node.js script.

-Runs headlessly to check delays for specific commuter routes.

-Triggers Native Desktop Notifications (via node-notifier) if delays exceed 15 minutes or if trains are cancelled.
+🚀 Architecture

 Express.js Proxy Server: Added server.mjs.